SharePoint Responsive > Best Practices > HTML Use and Suggested Guidelines

 Make sure that you feel comfortable with HTML5 and that you've looked over the

-Basic HTML Guide and the
+Basic HTML Guide.

 The first rule of thumb is to not use any in-line styles that affect font style, color, or size.
 We have a style sheet that covers everything, and for the sake of consistency, all university sites should adhere to it.
 The default settings should always be adhered to - use the ribbon and be sure to clear outside formatting.